ece396-source-separation/ece396-source-separation.github.io/index.md

 The unmixed audio sounds almost perfectly like the original, save for some small artifacts in the left estimation when the speaker says the word "question" (headphones make it easier to hear this artifact).
 These high accuracy estimations show promise for creating a source separation system.

-### Real-Time Considerations
+## Real-Time Considerations

-In most fields, real-time performance is very difficult, as each part of the pipeline must be optimized in order to minimize latency.
-In the case of source separation, audio collection from the input microphone must be parallelized with the neural network that is processing the data.
-In addition, the data must be divided into chunks which are passed through the neural network.
-However, if the neural network cannot process the input audio faster than it is coming in, the latency will still accumulate.
+In many fields, real-time performance is a very difficult task, usually requiring each part of the pipeline must be optimized to minimize latency.
+In the case of source separation, audio collection from the input microphone must be parallelized with the processing on the neural network.

+In the case of Conv-TasNet and other contemporary neural network architectures, the data must be divided into chunks for processing However, if the neural network cannot process the input audio faster than it is coming in, the latency will accumulate for every chunk and result in completely non-synced output.
 In essence, this becomes a [producer-consumer problem](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem).

+##

-Some options for decreasing latency include: multithreading the python code, so audio can be recorded while the neural network performs computations, truncating the floating point precision, and using a faster language, such as C++.
+Some options for decreasing latency include: multithreading the python code, so audio can be recorded while the neural network performs computations, truncating the floating point precision to improve speed, and using a faster language, such as C++.
 We are currently in the process of experimenting with these optimizations.

 ### Results and Next Steps